rule

 Text 10

-Learning about this said the sage to his wife: 'That is a most regrettable thing you did, your son will be a fierce punitive personality while your brother will be a learned scholar of spirituality!'
+Learning about this the sage said to his wife: 'You did something very wrong!
+Now your son will be a fierce, punitive personality while your brother will be a scholar in spiritual science!'

 Learning about this said the sage to his wife: 'That is a most regrettable thing you did, your son will be a fierce punitive personality while your brother will be a learned scholar of spirituality!'
 (Vedabase)